dchapyshev/aspia/source/base/update/README.md

 1. Upload the files of the release to the directory `path` will name.
 The hashes go into the manifest from exactly those files: a release rebuilt with another build number hashes differently, and the installation then stops on a package that does not match the manifest.
-2. Add `<version>.json` to the channel.
+2. Add `versions/<version>.json`.
-3. In `latest.json`, move `targets.latest` to the new version and add an entry for the version that came before it.
+3. In the file of every channel that offers the release, move `targets.latest` to the new version and add an entry for the version that came before it.
+A less stable channel is never behind a more stable one: a release put into beta goes into alpha as well.
 4. Sign every file that changed and verify all of them with the public key.
-5. Commit the channel in one go.
+5. Commit everything in one go.
 There is no intermediate state to be caught in.

 Nothing else in the files is touched.
 The installers of versions that entries still lead to, intermediate ones included, stay where they are.